The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Confounding and Linearity in Ecological Inference

 If CCAR is implausible, what is to be done?
 In causal inference, an assumption of complete randomization can be weakened to hold conditional on covariates, which is known as a \emph{selection-on-observables} assumption.
 The same idea applies to ecological inference: covariates can solve the ecological fallacy under certain conditions.

-Suppose there exists a variable \(\vb Z_g\) (in general, a vector) that are observed at the geography level.
-For example, \(Z\) can be the income in a geography, or a binary variable indicating whether the geography is in the South part of the state.
-Then, if we say that \emph{coarsening at random} (CAR) holds.\footnote{ Note that compared to \citet{imai2008bayesian}, who discuss similar assumptions, our acronyms are reversed: there, CAR is the stronger assumption (our CCAR), and CCAR (where the first C stands for ``conditional'') is the weaker assumption.
-We have opted for CCAR/CAR here to match the existing MCAR/MAR terminology in the missing data literature.} The intuition of this equation is that among geographies with a particular set of covariate features \(\vb Z_g=\vb z\), knowing \(\bar{\vb X}\) and \(N\) does not change the expected value of \(\vb B_g\).
+Suppose there exists a variable \(\vb Z_g\) (in general, a vector) that is observed at the geography level.
+For example, \(Z\) can be the income in a geography, or a binary variable indicating whether the geography is a certain region of the state.
+Then, if we say that \emph{coarsening at random} (CAR) holds.\footnote{ Note that compared to \textcite{imai2008bayesian}, who discuss similar assumptions, our acronyms are reversed: there, CAR is the stronger assumption (our CCAR), and CCAR (where the first C stands for ``conditional'') is the weaker assumption.
+We have opted for CCAR/CAR here to match the existing MCAR/MAR terminology in the missing data literature.} The intuition of this equation is that among geographies with a particular set of covariate features \(\vb Z_g=\vb z\), knowing \(\bar{\vb X}_g\) and \(N_g\) does not change the expected value of \(\vb B_g\).
 CCAR is a special case of CAR where \(\vb Z_g\) contains no covariates at all.
 Versions of this assumption have been discussed, often informally, in the literature, a history we review in Section~\ref{sec-id-hist} below.
 This assumption is sufficient to identify the quantity of interest \(\vbg\beta\), as the following proposition formalizes.